 Rate of Looked After Children rate per 10,000 population (0-17 years).

-This increase in demand relates to an increase in children requiring accommodation due to safeguarding concerns.
+During 2018/19 there were increases in demand, resulting in an increase of children requiring accommodation due to safeguarding concerns.
 Those concerns range from neglect, physical abuse, sexual abuse, substance misuse, parental mental health and domestic abuse.
-As such we have seen an increase in the number of care proceedings being initiated this year.
+As such we have seen an increase in the number of care proceedings being initiated last year.
 The majority of children entering the care system do so subject to court proceedings.
 All children entering care are subject to senior management approval and we closely monitor and track all children.